iiasa/ixmp/doc/install.rst

     $ conda install -c conda-forge ixmp

 ..
 [1] See the `conda glossary`_ for the differences between Anaconda and Miniconda, and the definitions of the terms ‘channel’ and ‘environment’ here.
 ..
+[2] On newer macOS systems with "Apple M1" processors: the Miniconda or Anaconda installers provided for M1 lead to errors in ixmp.
+Instead, we recommend to use the macOS installers for "x86_64" processors on these systems.
+See also :issue:`473`.
-[2] The ‘$’ character at the start of these lines indicates that the command text should be entered in the terminal or prompt, depending on the operating system.
+..
+[3] The ‘$’ character at the start of these lines indicates that the command text should be entered in the terminal or prompt, depending on the operating system.
        Do not retype the ‘$’ character itself.

 .. note:: When using Anaconda (not Miniconda), steps (5) through (8) can also be performed using the graphical Anaconda Navigator.